microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 * The BranchDC hosts the Read-Only Domain Services (AD DS) and provides domain service for branch network.

-* The Client1 computer runs the test cases and interacts with ContentServer computer and Client2 computer.

-* The Client2 computer runs an implementation of the protocol that is being tested.
+* The Client computer runs the test cases and interacts with ContentServer computer.
+It runs an implementation of the protocol that is being tested.
 It sends request to the other client computer and responds to the request that the other client computer sends.

 ### <a name="_Toc395793793"/>DC Computer